sap-tutorials/Tutorials/tutorials/s4sdk-secure-app-neo/s4sdk-secure-app-neo.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Enable authentication)]
-In fact, if you have used the archetype to generate your project for SAP Cloud Platform, Neo, the application is already enabled for authentication by default.
+In fact, if you have used the archetype to generate your project for SAP Business Technology Platform (BTP), Neo, the application is already enabled for authentication by default.
 To review the authentication go to your **`application/src/main/webapp/WEB-INF`** directory and look at the **`web.xml`** file.

 ```
 <login-config>